[FIXED] Critical Error on GoDaddy WordPress Site [2023]

 Now follow the easy steps.

-(1) After detecting critical errors on your WordPress website, WordPress will automatically enable recovery mode and send an email with the problem detail and a temporary login link.wordpress-recovery-mode-email
+(1) After detecting critical errors on your WordPress website, WordPress will automatically enable recovery mode and send an email with the problem details and a temporary login link.wordpress-recovery-mode-email

 (2) Go through the link and log in to recovery mode.
 You will see some messages on screen too.wordpress-recovery-mode-fix-1